|Nutritional Guidelines (per serving)|

-The recipe makes about 4 servings, and it is easily doubled for a larger family or leftovers.
-It's even better reheated the next day!
+The recipe makes about four servings, and it is easily doubled for a larger family or leftovers.
+It's even better reheated the next day.
+Serve the spaghetti with garlic bread and a tossed salad for a great meal.

 - 2 tablespoons olive oil